 The much anticipated new macOS update has arrived.
 It’s called Mojave (after the Mojave Desert) and it’s a major one, which means lots of new features to get excited about including Dark Mode, which transforms the desktop with a darkened color scheme, Stacks, for organizing even the most cluttered of desktops, and an overhauled Mac App Store.
 It’s an update worth having, that’s for sure.

-MacOS Mojave Release Dates
+MacOS Mojave Release Timeline

-- Developer Preview — Available now
+- Developer Preview — Available since early June

 - Public Beta — Available since late June